The East Coast & Islands

 Right at the southernmost tip of Phuket is the idyllic isle of Ko Racha (sometimes called Ko Raja or Raya), with its jade-green seas.
 Northward is Phang Nga province and, on its west coast, Khao Lak, the gateway to popular dive spots around the Similan and Surin Islands.
 This coastline was worst hit by the tsunami in 2004, but such volunteer groups as ETC have done much to alleviate the pain by teaching new skills to the unemployed.
 To the south, Trang Province's white-sand beaches, caves, and waterfalls make it one of Thailand's best-kept secrets.

 During high season (Nov-Apr), bookings for all west coast resorts should be made well in advance; expect hefty surcharges across the Christmas/New Year weeks.
 This season is great for all watersports.
-Many hotels offer discounts in the off-season, when heavy rains bring very strong winds and rough seas (the latter being blamed for a fatal air crash that occurred in Phuket in 2007).
+Many hotels offer discounts in the off-season, when heavy rains bring very strong winds and rough seas.
 Swimming becomes dangerous then, with heavy surf and a strong undertow.
 Islands in the eastern Gulf of Thailand (Ko Samui, Ko Pha Ngan, and Ko Tao) are more sheltered, and off-season discounts and fewer crowds make this region most appealing then.